RahulRajeev-0/doctosmart-mechine-test/README.md

 This repository contains the implementation of a patient profile management system, developed as part of a technical interview task.
 The backend uses Django REST Framework, while the frontend is built with React.js.

+Do checkout the completed project in `post-interview` branch, which is been updated after the interview.

 ## Description

 The application allows for the creation and management of patient profiles with the following required fields: